 Data collection

 The questionnaire was derived from a previous study (Wilberforce et al. 2011) and elicited information about team structures and processes, emphasising social work membership and role.
 It consisted largely of closed questions with defined response options.
+One question, for example, asked the respondent to describe the sufficiency (amount) of the social work contribution to their team as either very poor, poor, adequate, good, or very good.
 A small number of questions requested free text responses, including a request for further information about the nature of any major change that teams had undergone in the previous 12 months and a box for general comments at the end of the questionnaire.

 Paper questionnaires were initially sent out to all teams with information sheets about the study and a link to an online completion option.
 Teams were contacted between March and September 2018.
-An initial response rate of 18 per cent was increased 44 per cent through reminder emails.
+An initial response rate of 18 per cent was increased to 44 per cent through reminder emails.

 Data analysis